Berlioz in Paris

 The executor of [Berlioz’s] will, M. Alexandre, sent only a few hand-written invitations to the members of the Committee and a few close friends and relatives.

-Aside from the family, we noted Messrs Viscount Delaborde, the permanent secretary of the Académie des beaux-arts, Ernest Reyer, Weber, Jullien, Brandus, Pasdeloup, Jules Bapst and Ed.
+Apart from members of the family, we noted Messrs Viscount Delaborde, the permanent secretary of the Académie des beaux-arts, Ernest Reyer, Weber, Jullien, Brandus, Pasdeloup, Jules Bapst and Ed.
 Alexandre who, up to the last day, has given the most admirable proof of his affection for and devotion to the memory of this great genius.

-We regret not to have been able to give more prominence to the medallion sculpted by M. Godebsky, one of the greatest admirers of the Master, who put all his artistic skill and heart in the faithful reproduction of his features.
+We regret we are unable to give more prominence to the medallion sculpted by M. Godebsky, one of the greatest admirers of the Master, who put all his artistic skill and heart in the faithful reproduction of his features.
 But we thought that the monument as a whole, in its originality, would be of greater interest to our readers, as we have already placed before their eyes several portraits of Berlioz.

 The caption of the picture reads:

-THE MONUMENT ERECTED IN THE MEMORY OF BERLIOZ AT THE MONTMARTRE CEMETERY.
+THE MONUMENT ERECTED TO THE MEMORY OF BERLIOZ AT THE MONTMARTRE CEMETERY.

 (Drawing by M. A. JOUVIN, architect of the monument)